Bugles in the Afternoon: Development

-In February 1951 Warners announced that Harry Brown and Geoffrey Home had written the script and that filming would start in May.
-They hoped for Errol Flynn to play the lead.
-In April Roy Rowland, who had signed a long-term deal with Cagney Productions, was going to direct; he left for Utah to scout locations and Cagney were still hopeful Flynn would star.
+In February 1951, Warners, which hoped that Errol Flynn would play the lead, announced that Harry Brown and Geoffrey Home had written the script and that filming would start in May.
+In April, Roy Rowland, who had signed a long-term deal with Cagney Productions (CP), was going to direct; he left for Utah to scout locations, and CP was still hopeful that Flynn would star.

-In April William Cagney announced he had signed Ray Milland to star and that Helena Carter, David Brian and Robert Preston would co star.
-(Carter had previously made Kiss Tomorrow Goodbye with Cagney.|) Ward Bond was also mentioned.
-Then by May Brian – who had refused to make the film and was put on suspension – was replaced by Hugh Marlowe borrowed from 20th Century Fox and Bond – who had to go make The Quiet Man was replaced by James Millican.
-By June Forrest Tucker joined the cast, presumably in the role intended for Preston.
+In April, William Cagney announced he had signed Ray Milland to star and that Helena Carter, David Brian and Robert Preston would co-star.
+(Carter had previously made Kiss Tomorrow Goodbye with Cagney.)
+Ward Bond was also mentioned.
+Then, by May, Brian – who had refused to make the film and was put on suspension – was replaced by Hugh Marlowe, borrowed from 20th Century Fox, and Bond – who had to go and make The Quiet Man – was replaced by James Millican.
+Forrest Tucker joined the cast by June, presumably in the role intended for Preston.